leonhard-s/ps2-rich-presence/README.md

 [Overview](#overview) • [Features](#features) • [License / Disclaimer](#license) • [Installation](#installation) • [Contributing](#contributing)

+## Rewrite Notice

+This utility is mostly completed, but still in **proof-of-concept** stages.

+More importantly, we want to focus on ease-of-use and portability, so we are currently **rewriting** it in C++.

+If you want to play around with this version anyway, you can install and run it as follows:

+1. Download and install [Python 3.10](https://www.python.org/downloads/) or higher.
+2. Clone this repository using [Git](https://git-scm.com/).
+3. Install the required dependencies using the `requirements.txt` file in the repository root:

+    ```
+    python -m pip install --user --upgrade -r ./path/to/requirements.txt
+    ```
+4. Run the app:

+    ```
+    python -m ps2rpc
+    ```

 ## Overview

 <!-- TODO: Add comparison of normal Discord game detection and Rich Presence -->